Sequoia-Kings Canyon Park’s point of interest. Things to do and see along the Generals Highway.

 First, this Park contains the highest point in the contiguous 48 United States.
 Mount Whitney, which stands at 14,505 feet above sea level.
 The other notable trademark of the Sequoia is its collection of giant trees.

-The most noteworthy being a towering 274.9-foot ancient tree believed to be between 2,300 and 2,700 years old, known as the General Sherman, which happens to be the largest tree on Earth.
+The most noteworthy being a towering 274.9-foot ancient tree believed to be between 2,300 and 2,700 years old, known as General Sherman, which happens to be the largest tree on Earth.
 This colossal topiary is located in the Giant Forest, which is home to five out of the ten largest trees in the world.

-While the Sequoia Park contains one of the highest points in the United States, its neighbor has one of the deepest points in The Great Canyon.
+While Sequoia Park contains one of the highest points in the United States, its neighbor has one of the deepest points in The Great Canyon.
 Oddly enough the deepest portion of the canyon is not even within the borders of the park.

-The canyons of Kings River are even deeper than the Grand Canyon, which makes them the deepest Canyons in North America.
+The canyons of the Kings River are even deeper than the Grand Canyon, which makes them the deepest Canyons in North America.
 In some places, it is 8,000 feet from bottom to top.
-Also, like its neighbor, Kings Canyon is known for its own collection of giant sequoia trees.
+Also, like its neighbor, Kings Canyon is known for its collection of giant sequoia trees.

-Hikers will enjoy on the Park’s most popular trails –the Sherman Tree Trail, which is nearly a one-mile round-trip trail that takes you from the parking lot, all the way to the base of the General Sherman.
+Hikers will enjoy on the Park’s most popular trails –the Sherman Tree Trail, which is nearly a one-mile round-trip trail that takes you from the parking lot, all the way to the base of General Sherman.

 Staying with the sequoia theme, there is also something known as the Tunnel Log.
 This was a tree that fell across a park road in 1938 due to natural causes.
-The park crew eventually cut an eight foot tall, 17-foot wide tunnel through the trunk to make the road passable again.
+The park crew eventually cut an eight-foot-tall, 17-foot wide tunnel through the trunk to make the road passable again.

-Next up is the Crescent Meadow which stretches across the Great Western Divide all the way out to Mount Whitney.
+Next up is the Crescent Meadow which stretches across the Great Western Divide out to Mount Whitney.
 This area was coined by John Muir as, the “Gem of the Sierras.”
 The meadow lies at the end of a three-mile paved road which leaves the Generals Highway near the Giant Forest Museum.